johnbenet009/Simple-FAQ-landing-page-with-side-admin/README.md

-# Simple FAQ Landing Page with Admin Panel
+# Sakeenah Arabic Institute FAQ System

-A modern, responsive FAQ landing page system built with React, TypeScript, and Tailwind CSS.
-This system provides a beautiful interface for managing and displaying frequently asked questions, complete with an admin panel and AI-powered question answering capabilities using Google's Gemini API.
+A modern, responsive FAQ system built with React, TypeScript, and Tailwind CSS.
+This application provides a beautiful interface for managing and displaying frequently asked questions about Sakeenah Arabic Institute's programs and services, complete with an admin panel and AI-powered question answering capabilities using Google's Gemini API.

 ## 🌟 Features